George H. Sharpe: Civil War military career

 The BMI was the U.S. military’s first “all source” intelligence organization.
 As the bureau’s commander, Sharpe deployed scouts and enlisted civilian agents to report on activities behind enemy lines.
 He and his assistant analysts interrogated prisoners, deserters, and refugees, and analyzed documents (mostly letters and newspapers).
 Sharpe also obtained reports from cavalry reconnaissance, Balloon Corps observation, and Signal Corps observation and flag signal intercepts for his analysis.
 He and his assistants wrote the BMI’s reports.

 Sharpe served as the head of the BMI for the remainder of the war.
-His service and the BMI's work was essential to the Union success in the Eastern Theater because of their ability to determine the whereabouts and activities of Robert E. Lee's Army of Northern Virginia, even when the two armies were out of contact and other Union arms like the cavalry were not operating effectively.
+His service and the BMI's work was essential to the Union's success in the Eastern Theater because of their ability to determine the whereabouts and activities of Robert E. Lee's Army of Northern Virginia, even when the two armies were out of contact and other Union arms like the cavalry were not operating effectively.
 On July 4, 1864, to better support all of the Union forces operating in the Richmond-Petersburg area, Lt.
 Gen. Ulysses S. Grant redesignated the provost marshal of the Army of the Potomac as the provost marshal of the Armies Operating Against Richmond, transferring Sharpe and the BMI to his headquarters.
 On February 7, 1865, Sharpe was promoted brevet brigadier general of volunteers (backdated to December 20, 1864).

 In April 1865, after Lee’s surrender at Appomattox Court House, as deputy provost marshal general, Sharpe paroled 28,000 Confederate Army soldiers, among them General Lee.
 At that point, the BMI’s mission ended and it went out of existence.
 In June, Grant promoted Sharpe to brevet major general of volunteers (effective March 13, 1865) and Sharpe returned to Kingston with his regiment and soon mustered out with them.